lcavalleria/widgets/README.md

 Widgets for eww (https://github.com/elkowar/eww)

-to be used with wayland, not tested in xorg.
+to be used with hyprland